ZhenleiWang-star/wang.github.io/_pages/talks.md

 ## In Japanese

 Oct 25, 2019
-__"Interection between Causal Inference and Machine Learning: An Overview"__
+__"Interection of Causal Inference and Machine Learning: An Overview"__
 @ Mitsubishi UFJ Research and Consulting and Metrics Work Consultants Inc.

 Oct 12, 2019